KaskMIL/school-library/README.md

 # School Library

-> School library is a console app that let the userto manage a School Library Database by performing tasks such ass Adding a new Person (Student or Teacher), updating and deleting books'rental.
+> School library is a console app that let the user to manage a School Library Database by performing tasks such ass Adding a new Person (Student or Teacher), updating books'rental, and show the rentals by person ID.

 ## Built With